What It Costs To Play On America’s 10 Best Golf Courses

 Pinehurst No. 2 has hosted the 1936 PGA Championship, the 1999 and 2005 U.S. Opens and both the men’s and women’s 2014 U.S. Opens.
 It will also serve as the site of the 2024 U.S. Open.

-Greens fees range from $50-$495, depending on the time of year and which of the club’s courses you play.
+Greens fees range from $50 to $495, depending on the time of year and which of the club’s courses you play.

 Location: Sheboygan, Wisconsin

 The Straits course has hosted three PGA Championships over a relatively short span — 2004, 2010 and 2015 — as well as the 2007 U.S. Senior Open.
-The Ryder Cup was supposed to be played on the course in 2020, but it was canceled.
-It will instead be held there in September, when Whistling Straits becomes the first public course to host the event in 25 years.
+Whistling Straits was also host to the Ryder Cup, becoming the first public course to host the event in 25 years.

-A round of golf on the Straits course will run over $410, Golf.com reported in 2017.
-It’s a walking-only course, and a caddie — which costs $65 with a recommended gratuity of $50 per bag — is required.
-Reliable information that’s more up-to-date is unavailable, but reviews on TripAdvisor roughly confirm those prices.
+A round of golf on the Straits course will run up to $555, Golf News Net reported in 2021.
+It’s a walking-only course, and a caddie — which costs $70 — is required.

 Location: Ponte Vedra Beach, Florida